Mutual Funds Basics

 - All orders are executed at that single end-of-day price.

 This is why you often see mutual funds quoted with one price per day, rather than a constantly changing ticker during market hours.
+It also means you do not know the exact price you will get when you place an order earlier in the day.

 Common types of mutual funds